 The topic might address our relationships, personal growth, values, our inner lives, our outer surroundings, our legacy.
 We might answer a question: How am I creative?
 What touches my spirit?
 How do we achieve simplicity?
 What can I do to help heal the earth?
 What do you do with solitude?
 How much is enough?

 We acknowledge that in the Center is Spirit, the combined essence of us.
 We hold the rim.
 Each Circle meeting is different.
-The facilitator selects a topic and provides questions to which we respond, taking turns and listening to each other’s stories with our whole hearts and without comment (Quite different from the sewing circle, the board meeting or the gathering at the coffee shop!).
+The facilitator selects a topic and provides questions to which we respond, taking turns and listening to each other’s stories with our whole hearts and without comment (Quite different from the sewing circle, the board meeting, or the gathering at the coffee shop!).

 The principles and practices of the Circle Way have developed into a social and spiritual movement with a global presence through the non-profit organization that formed with the same name in 1998.
 To learn more about the teachings, practices, and global colleagues affiliated with the Circle Way, we encourage you to visit the immensely resourceful Circle Way website.